SurajSting/classiFIRE/README.md

 # classiFIRE
-Image classifier for solving simple "captcha" images involving the printed digits 0, 1 and 2.
+Trained a fast image classifier to decode digits from raw images (simple "captcha" images involving the printed digits 0, 1 and 2)